SeanEmac/simple-ci-cd/README.md

 ## Kubernetes Deployment
 Once the application iamges have been built, they can be deployed on kubernetes.

+For now there are a few simple bash scrits to bring up and don the app

+From kubernetes directory:

+`bash cleanup.sh`

+`bash deploy.sh`

+`bash redeploy.sh`

 ### Minikube
 Hosting a kubernetes cluster on AWS or similar was too expensive, so i've decided to just deploy locally using minikube.

 https://minikube.sigs.k8s.io/docs/

-`minikube start`
+Start the minikube cluster `minikube start`

-`minikube service frontend-service --url`

-`kubectl run curl-sean --image=radial/busyboxplus:curl -i --tty --rm`
+Temp pod to tests pods and services `kubectl run curl-sean --image=radial/busyboxplus:curl -i --tty --rm`

 ### Kubernetes Components

 The backend and frontend are seperate deployments.
 The backed container has an env variable to specify the `COLOUR` the go webserver will read.

-There is a backed ClusterIP service to allow backend be accessed at `http://backend-service:8080` from within the default namespcae.
-The frontend has a NodePort service to allow it be accessed from localhost when running in minikube for example at `http://192.168.49.2:31317`
+There is a backed and frontend ClusterIP service as well as nginx ingress.
+The ingress allows the frontend to send requests to the backend service, as well as allowing me to view the frontend at `http://simple.ci.cd` once I have the ingress IP added to`/etc/hosts`